Contact Center Analytics: What to Know and What It Means to You

-By measuring areas such as call volume, speed to answer, abandoned contacts, agent productivity (the list goes on), you begin to get a clearer picture of where your agents are succeeding and where there is room for improvement.
+By measuring areas such as call volume, speed to answer, call abandon rate, agent productivity and more, you get a clearer picture of where your agents are succeeding and where there is room for improvement.

 3 Contact Center Analytics to Review

 - Agent Seat Usage- Are you paying for more agents than you need?
 Or suffering through busy seasons with too few agents?
 The flexibility of the cloud lets you quickly scale your operation up and down.
-Using analytics to identify and predict the demands customers place on communicating with your business can help you proactively increase or decrease agent resources (and only pay for what you need).
-Reducing hold times for customers by increasing agents during times of need, and saving costs when there’s a lull can impact your top and bottom line.
+Using analytics to identify and predict the demands customers place on communicating with your business can help you proactively increase or decrease agent resources so you only pay for what you need.
+Reducing hold times for customers by increasing the number of agents during peak call times, and saving costs when there’s a lull can impact your top and bottom line.

 - Dialing Modes and Connection Rates- Do you know exactly how much time your agents spend talking to prospects?
 If your sales team has grown beyond a few people it might be time to consider switching your dialer mode.
-A good contact center software has multiple modes that can improve the efficiency of your agents.
-A simple auto-dialer that worked through your list of numbers is now leaving some agents waiting for calls to connect – this could be a sign to switch to a more advanced predictive dialing mode.
+A good contact center software has multiple modes that can improve the efficiency of your agents by up to 300%.
+A simple auto-dialer that worked through your list of numbers may now be leaving some agents waiting for calls to connect – this could be a sign to switch to a more advanced predictive dialing mode.

 - Inbound Call Routing- How is that first call resolution metric looking?
 If you’ve had repeat calls for the same or similar issues it might be a pattern that can help identify and adjust IVR settings to improve customer service.
 Have any departments changed or expanded internally?
-Make sure calls are still being routed to the right people so customers are connected to the right people the first time someone picks up.
+Make sure calls are still being routed to the agent with the best skills to help with their inquiry so customers are connected to the right people the first time they call.